What Is a Tax Deferral?

 dollar bill with a torn envelope on top

 When investing, it's critical to consider how taxes will impact your earnings.
 The goal is to minimize taxes while maximizing your investment's growth.
-There are a few ways you can do this, one of the most effective ways being tax deferral.
-It's an efficient strategy to grow and compound your money without dealing with taxes simultaneously.
+There are a few ways you can do this, and one of the most effective ways is tax deferral.
+This efficient strategy allows you to grow and compound your money without dealing with taxes simultaneously.

 Key insights